mmoya26/dollarguard/README.md

 - Look into preventing user from making too many login & sign up requests with invalid credentials or duplicate email for sign up

-- Look into creating reusable components with input fields with icons on the side

 - Update toast messages service to contain list of options for parameters

 ##  Todo: Expense Form (not high priority)

-- Add character count to notes text input field
+- Look into creating reusable components with input fields with icons on the side

 - Remove outline from date field when clicking away